WarcraftPriests/bookofshadows/blog/2025-06-29-ptr/index.md

   - Why can't this work for more enemy types?
 Or just call it "Shackle"?
 - Psychic Horror is a severe DPS loss to take (see above section on spec tree utility points)
 - Silence is arguably the worst interrupt in the game for Mythic+ content.
 Often times the Silence portion of the effect is useless, leading to us just having a long cooldown interrupt.
-- Dominate Mind is either totally gamebreakingly overpowered or useless.
+- Dominate Mind is either overpowered or useless.
 - Psychic Scream is pulling a lot of weight for us right now as an AoE stop, unfortunately we do have to play in melee to use it though.
 This was a big problem solved by Mind Bomb (particularly in its stun version) that I still miss to this day
 - Mass Dispel has not only seen significant nerfs, there has also been a notable change in dungeon design limiting its use cases
 - Void Tendrils goes most seasons with most players forgetting it even exists it is so niche and often useless

-Priests have had plenty of utility spells in the past that were useful, but not gamebreaking that have been taken away from us.
+Priests have had plenty of utility spells in the past that were useful, but not game breaking that have been taken away from us.
 Bringing some of these back or shoring up existing utility problems would go a long way to groups being excited about inviting a Shadow Priest into their group.
 - Shining Force
 - Mind Bomb